RAISE Questions and Answers

 Q: What should I do if I think someone is having a psychotic episode?

-A: If you think someone you know is experiencing psychosis, encouraging them to seek treatment as early as possible is important.
+A: If you think someone you know is experiencing psychosis, encourage the person to seek treatment as early as possible.
 Psychosis can be treated effectively, and early intervention increases the chance of a successful outcome.
-To find a qualified treatment program, contact your health care professional.
+To find a qualified treatment program, contact your health care professional, or contact one of the national organizations listed on the Patients and Families page.
 If someone having a psychotic episode is in distress or you are concerned about their safety, consider taking them to the nearest emergency room, or calling 911.

 Q: Where can I go to learn more about RAISE and psychosis?

-A: You can listen to Dr. John Kane answer questions about first episode psychosis here .
-You can hear Dr. Lisa Dixon talk about her personal interest in RAISE and about developing first episode psychosis treatment programs in communities here .
+A: You can listen to Dr. John Kane answer questions about first episode psychosis.
+You can hear Dr. Lisa Dixon talk about her personal interest in RAISE and about developing first episode psychosis treatment programs in communities.
 You can watch this video of Dr. John Kane talking about treating first episode psychosis.
-You can visit our Resources page for more information.
+You can visit the Patients and Families page for more information.

 Questions & Answers About Treatment